Innmind/BlackBox/README.md

 }
 ```

-We could also write the inverse property `CountingDownAlwaysEndInALowerCount`, the test in phpunit would then look like this:
+With all the other properties (provided in the [`fixtures`](fixtures/) folder) to test the whole behaviour the test in phpunit would then look like this:

 ```php
 class CounterTest extends \PHPUnit\Framework\TestCase